fusion-io/authenticate/README.md

 Let's check your shopping cart.

 If you are using `Local` protocol.
-Your Identity Provider should looks like
+Your Identity Provider should look like:

 ```javascript